Rihanna’s ex Chris Brown charged with rape

 When the young woman arrived, on December 30, 2020, she indicated that Chris He approached her and asked if she wanted a drink.
 She motioned for him to go to the kitchen area on the yacht.
 In the documents, she claims that she entered the venue with him and that she offered him a mixed drink, which was in a red cup.

-In the lawsuit you can read that Brown then locked the bedroom door, to prevent her from trying to leave; he took off her bikini bottoms and started kissing her.
-The choreographer, she stated, whispered to the ex of Rihanna to stop, but he insisted and raped her.
+In the lawsuit you can read that Chris then closed the bedroom door, to prevent him from trying to leave; he took off her bikini bottoms and started kissing her.
+The choreographer, she declared, whispered to the ex of Rihanna to stop, but he insisted and raped her.

-The woman claims that Chris he ejaculated inside her, jumped out of bed and told her “it was over”.
-She also said that Brown would have texted her in the morning and demanded that she take the morning after pill.
+The woman claims that Brown he ejaculated inside her, jumped out of bed and told her “it was over”.
+She also commented that Chris would have texted her in the morning and demanded that she take the morning after pill.
 Although she was distraught, she claims that she did exactly that.